senecajs/senecajs.org/src/pages/api/index.md

   // handle err / start inserting data.
 })
 ```
+___Example: waiting for the database connection before inserting data___

 You can call ready more than once.
 If you need to register additional plugins dynamically (this is perfectly
-fine!), you can call ready again to wait for the new plugins to initialize.
+fine), you can call ready again to wait for the new plugins to initialize.
 Seneca also emits a 'ready' event,
 which you can use instead of this function:

 ___Example: adding callback for the ready event, emitted by Seneca___